 INFORMATION ABOUT IGOUMENITSA

-Igoumenitsa is a small town on the north western side of Greece, in the region of Epirus.
+Igoumenitsa is a small town on the north western side of Greece.
 It has developed over the last decades mostly due to its commercial port, the most important port of western Greece, and to the construction of Egnatia Street that connects Igoumenitsa to Evros.

 The seaside town of Igoumenitsa is surrounded by tall mountains and has much greenery.
 Although the region has been inhabited since the ancient times, the modern town has been reconstructed after the Second World War.